Factored couplings in multi-marginal optimal transport via difference of convex programming: Experimental evaluation

-\item The projected gradient algorithm to solve the entropic GW distance \cite{Peyre16} (EGW-PG).
+\item The projected gradient algorithm to solve the entropic GW distance \citep{Peyre16} (EGW-PGD).
 We choose the regularization parameter from $\{0.0008, 0.0016, 0.0032, 0.0064, 0.0128, 0.0256 \}$ and pick the one which corresponds to smallest COOT loss.

-\item The Block Coordinate Descent algorithm to approximate COOT and its entropic approximation \cite{Redko20} (GW-BCD and EGW-BCD, respectively), where two additional KL divergences corresponding to two couplings are introduced.
+\item The Block Coordinate Descent algorithm to approximate the entropic COOT \citep{Redko20} (EGW-BCD), where two additional KL divergences corresponding to two couplings are introduced.
 Both regularization parameters are tuned from $\{0, 0.0005, 0.001, 0.005, 0.01, 0.05, 0.1, 0.5, 1 \}$, where $0$ means that there is no regularization term for the corresponding coupling and we pick the pair whose COOT loss is the smallest.